 Given its concentrated nature, it would probably be a good candidate to freeze in ice cube trays so that you have the option of adding just a bit at a time.

-I’ll soon put up some more specific recipes on how you can use this adobo sauce, but in the meantime don’t forget that its original use was to flavor meats, with a special nod to chicken and pork.
+I'll soon put up some more specific recipes on how you can use this adobo sauce (update: see this Easy Shredded Pork in Adobo Sauce or these Pork Chops in Adobo Sauce) but in the meantime don't forget that its original use was to flavor meats, with a special nod to chicken and pork.

 Slather this adobo delight on some bone-in pork chops, cook them over some fire, and your journey back a few hundred years will be complete (and tasty).